Continental's Grand Prix 5000 Tubeless: the tyre that was 14 years in the making - Cycling Weekly

 >>> Continental GP 4000 S II review

-Continental flew us out to the sunny island of Teneriefe to take the tubeless set for a spin up and down a portion of Mound Teide.
+Continental invited us out to Teneriefe to take the tubeless set for a spin up and down a portion of Mount Teide.

 Continental Grand Prix 5000 and Continental Grand Prix 5000 tubeless: the baseline facts

-The tubeless variety, an independent tyre in its own right, boasts 5 per cent better rolling resistance and a further 5 per cent of puncture protection on the clincher according to lab tests carried out in the HQ, in Korbach, Germany.
+The tubeless variety, an independent tyre in its own right, boasts five per cent better rolling resistance and a further five per cent of puncture protection on the clincher according to lab tests carried out in the HQ, in Korbach, Germany.

 In order to achieve all of this, Continental says it has improved its famous Black Chilli compound, bolstered the Vectran Breaker puncture protection belt, and developed two new technologies: Lazer Grip and Active Comfort Technology.

-The pricing for the UK is yet to be announced, but in non-Brexiteer currency they’ll be €60.99 for the clincher or €74.99 to go tubeless.
+The pricing for the UK is yet to be announced, but in Euros are marked at €60.99 for the clincher or €74.99 to go tubeless.
+They’re set to be available in the UK from Thursday November 8.

 The relationship between grip and rolling resistance is something Continental focused on in the new version, with tests carried out both on the drums in the lab and on the road to ensure real life transfer.